DooMsday99404/fnf-voiid-chronicles/README.md

 This is the latest version of Voiid Chronicles, and it is designed to work only on Windows.

+If you have to use it anywhere else you will have to use a third-party-software

 I have spent a lot of time and effort uploading this because the file size exceeds 100MB.

 Since GitHub has limits on large files, I had to use Git LFS to make this available.